kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 # Dodonpachi-Daioujou-QoL-Codes-and-Documentation
-Quality of life and cosmetic cheat codes for Daioujou Black Label, as well as an in-progress disassembly, codename: Red Label
+Quality of life and cosmetic cheat codes for Daioujou Black Label, as well as an in-progress disassembly

+Codename: Red Label

 There are a few black label romsets in existence, these codes are made for: